 Bipropellant systems typically come to mind at the mention of rocket propulsion, i.e., one imagines flames and clouds of smoke, such as during a NASA Space Shuttle or SpaceX Falcon 9 launch.
 The propellant is the combustion product of a fuel and an oxidizer.
 Combustion is generally the fastest way to convert propellant energy.
 Bipropellant systems are further categorized as gas/liquid propellant systems, solid propellant systems, or hybrid systems.

-Examples of this first type include the space shuttle main engine (SSME), which burned liquid hydrogen (LH) and liquid oxygen (LOX), and the Raptor engine of the SpaceX Falcon 9, which burns Rocket Propellant-One or RP-1 (a densified kerosene) and liquid oxygen or LOX.
+Examples of this type include the space shuttle main engine (SSME), which burned liquid hydrogen (LH2) and liquid oxygen (LOX), and the Merlin of the SpaceX Falcon 9, which burns Rocket Propellant-One or RP-1 (a densified kerosene) and LOX.
 The process of mixing the fuel and oxidizer in the motor is shown in the figure below.
-The large volume flow rates require turbopumps, which are driven by burning a quantity of fuel and oxidizer tapped off from a bypass circuit.
+The enormous volume flow rates require turbopumps, which are driven by burning a quantity of fuel and oxidizer tapped off from a bypass circuit.

 Hypergolic propellants are those that combust spontaneously upon contact with one another.
 These are used for in-space applications rather than launch vehicles, partly because their performance is lower than a hydrocarbon and LOX system.
 Also, on the one hand, these chemicals tend to be highly toxic.
 However, on the other hand, their advantages are reliability, simplicity (no ignition system required), and ignition speed.
 For example, the Apollo lunar lander used Hydrazine (NH) and nitrogen tetroxide (NO), as did the Space Shuttle reaction control system (RCS).

-The Space Shuttle solid rocket booster (SRB) is an excellent example of a solid propellant system.
-In addition, solid propellants are favored for military applications, e.g., air-to-air missiles and intercontinental ballistic missiles (ICBMs), because they require little pre-launch processing.
+The Space Shuttle solid rocket booster (SRB) is an excellent example of a solid fuel system.
+In addition, solid fuels are favored for military applications, e.g., air-to-air missiles and intercontinental ballistic missiles (ICBMs), because they require little pre-launch processing.

-Solid propellant fuel is usually a powdered metal, most commonly aluminum (Al) and sometimes magnesium (Mg).
+Solid fuel is usually a powdered metal, most commonly aluminum (Al) and sometimes magnesium (Mg).
 Typical oxidizers are ammonium perchlorate (AP) and ammonium nitrate (AN).
 The fuel and oxidizer are mixed with a binder, usually plastic or synthetic rubber, such as hydroxyl-terminated polybutadiene (HTPB) or polybutadiene acrylonitrile (PBAN).
 The Space Shuttle SRBs used Al, AN, and PBAN.
-Most commercially available motors for amateur use have Al, AP, and HTPB, because this combination is more efficiently and safely processed.
-Unlike liquid-fueled rocket motors, solid rockets cannot be throttled, and once ignited, they must burn until the fuel is exhausted.
+Most commercially available motors for amateur use have Al, AP, and HTPB because this combination is more efficiently and safely processed.
+Unlike liquid-fueled rocket motors, solid rockets cannot be throttled, and once ignited, like a firework, they must burn until the propellant is exhausted.